 Figure 6 shows a new CAD scenario (Scenario 1) with open windows at 2.5% of floor to window opening ratio.
 The top-hung windows on one facade are slightly open to give an opening area of 1.7 m2.
 Figure 7 shows the side-by-side comparison of airflow distributions at a 1.2 m height in the room.
 The difference between the two is significant and shows how sensitive the air in a room is to even minor room changes.
 In Scenario 1, the mean age of air is now 12 minutes (Reduced from 20 minutes for the baseline scenario).

 Simulation can ensure sufficient ventilation is achieved in restaurants, offices, and classrooms and, therefore, enable more informed decision-making when attempting to manage infection rates of COVID-19 in indoor spaces.
 Using SimScale we have modeled hundreds of window opening strategies and configurations with and without supply and extract air diffusers.
+CFD simulation can be used to test ventilation strategies of large and complex structures, as well.
+Read our Mott MacDonald case study on natural ventilation simulation for a sports stadium.
 This ability is useful not only for the design of new buildings but also when considering refurbishment and mitigation strategies for existing buildings.

 Additional Resources on Ventilation Strategy and CFD Simulation From SimScale: